-- SEO professionals are left to decipher ranking factors through testing and cryptic forum posts from Google employees (no direct line of contact); Google provides training and customer support for PPC.
+- SEO professionals are left to decipher ranking factors through testing and cryptic forum posts from Google employees (no direct line of contact); Google provides training and customer support via email, phone, and forum for PPC.

-Another reason people segment SEO and PPC from one another is that they utilize different skill sets.
+Another reason people distinguish SEO and PPC from one another is that they engage different skill sets.